corywall1995/AdaLovelace/README.md

 Three interesting things about Ada Lovelace:

-  *She is often called the "first programmer" because she is credited with writing the very first algorithm.
+  *She is often called the "first programmer" because she is credited with writing the very first algorithm which was to be used on Charles Babbage's Analytical Engine.

   *When she was only 12 she drew up plans for a "flying machine" after studying the anatomy of birds.